 Just like with any wildlife viewing, the legendary swallows aren’t a guarantee, but if your timing is right and you can be in San Juan Capistrano in early spring, you should be all set.
 Again, morning is a great time to experience the Mission, but in this instance it’s to be able to see the extremely active swallows.

-Not that you needed another stop to mix up your California Coast road trip, but if you wanted to be sure to add the Spanish Colonial aspect, Mission San Juan Capistrano will definitely do it.
-It’s so easy to make the stop, it won’t eat away your whole day and you may even learn something.
+Not that you needed another stop to mix up your California Coast road trip, but if you wanted to be sure to add the historic California aspect, Mission San Juan Capistrano will definitely do it.
+It’s so easy to make the stop, being just a half hour north of Oceanside, CA it won’t eat away your whole day and you may even learn something.
 Old California sites are few and far between, so why not plan to add Capistrano to your plans!